swissspidy/performant-translations/README.md

 ### Has this plugin been tested with other multilingual plugins?

 Yes.
-This plugin has been tested with common multilingual plugins, such as WPML, Weglot, TranslatePress, and Polylang.
+This plugin has been tested with common multilingual plugins, such as WPML, Weglot, TranslatePress, MultilingualPress, and Polylang.
 If you still encounter issues, please let us know.

 #### Do I need to do anything special to enable this plugin?